Nowhere in Africa: Plot

 Walter comes back from the war for which Jettel is overjoyed and reconciles with him.
 Later, he tells her that his father was beaten to death and his sister died in a concentration camp.
 He applies for a law position in Germany and receives word that he can immediately be placed as a judge.
 He states that the British Army's policy is to send all soldiers and their families back home.
 Jettel refuses to go with him, saying the farm needs her and that she is tired of following him around.
 She also refuses to believe that a country that killed their relatives could ever really be considered home.
 An angry Walter replies that she hated Africa at first and couldn't wait to get back to Germany, and that she is being selfish.
 Walter asks Regina if she wants to go with him, but Regina does not want to leave Owuor.

 As Walter is preparing to leave alone, a swarm of locusts appears and threatens the harvest.
 Jettel sees Walter returning to fight off the locusts, and is touched at his dedication to the family.
 Eventually the locusts leave without serious damage to the crops and the farmers celebrate.
-Jettel and Walter make love and reconcile, and she tells him that she is pregnant with his child, leading him to conclude that she didn't sleep with Süsskind.
+Jettel and Walter have sex and reconcile, and she tells him that she is pregnant with his child, leading him to conclude that she didn't have sex with Süsskind.
 Owuor decides to go on a journey, realising that the Redlichs' life is back in Germany, and he and Regina tearfully say goodbye.
 Jettel allows Walter to decide whether or not they should leave, and he acquires tickets back to Germany.

 The final scene shows Walter, Regina, and Jettel travelling on a train on the way to leave Africa.
 As it stops, an African woman offers Jettel a banana.
 In a narration, Regina states that her brother was born healthy and was named Max, after her paternal grandfather.

 Reception

 The film was very well received by many international critics.
 Michael Wilmington of the Chicago Tribune called Nowhere in Africa "stunning".
 Kenneth Turan of the Los Angeles Times hailed the film as being "laced with poignancy and conflict, urgency and compassion."
 David Edelstein was less enthusiastic, writing "The movie isn't boring, but it's shapeless, more like a memoir than a novel, and threads are left dangling—as if it was meant to be four hours instead of 140 minutes."

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 99 reviews, and an average rating of 7.5/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 101 reviews.
 The website's critical consensus states that the film is "a visually lovely epic with compelling, three-dimensional characters."
 On Metacritic, the film has a weighted average score of 72 out of 100, based on 31 critics, indicating "generally favorable reviews".